bueler/mg-glaciers/py/README.md

         $ make

 First this calls `python3 -m pytest` to test modules.
 (This should work whether or not `pytest` has been installed (e.g. via pip).)
 Then it uses `../testit.sh` to compare results from `obstacle.py` runs to stored results in `output/`.

-## dome/

-This is old Firedrake code, superseded by [stokes-ice-tutorial](https://github.com/bueler/stokes-ice-tutorial)